A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Conclusion

 \section{Conclusion}

 Using a fiber-coupled silicon nitride WERS sensor designed to collect only the backreflected Raman light, we demonstrate a functional, robust sensing device that circumvents the issue of fiber fluorescence/Raman background.
 The machined enclosure with integrated flow cell enabled measurements of IPA in water down to single-digit weight percentages.
 A key advantage of this technique is that it allows for up to $\sim20$\,dB of fiber background suppression and there is no fabrication-dependent optimal waveguide length for the spiral waveguide sensor.
-Furthermore, our volume-current method analysis suggests that narrow gap structures (like slot waveguides) may not yield better waveguide sensors, although a more complete analysis that includes the background fluorescence generated from the waveguide core is required~\cite{Dhakal2017, LeThomas2018}.
+Our analysis of the SNR confirms the benefits of this collection scheme over the forward-collection configuration, and yields the FOM to consider when choosing a waveguide geometry.
+Furthermore, our volume-current method calculations suggests that narrow gap structures (like slot waveguides) may not yield better waveguide sensors because of their higher scattering losses, while TM strip waveguides see their lower gain coefficient compensated by low scattering losses and high rejection ratio.

 A number of improvements to future device designs can significantly improve the signal-to-noise ratio for high-performance Raman sensing applications.
-First, improving the coupling efficiency to the waveguides with better inverse taper couplers and better packaging techniques will yield higher Raman signals.
-Second, eliminating all components that contribute to back-reflection will reduce the transmitted pump light and fiber background.
-This can be accomplished by replacing the MMI-based strip to slot waveguide converter with an adiabatic mode converter.
+First, using TM strip waveguides instead of TE slot waveguides would both increase the output Raman signal and more efficiently filter out the pump source, overall increasing the SNR.
+Second, improving the coupling efficiency to the waveguides with better inverse taper couplers and better packaging techniques would also yield an improved SNR.
+Third, eliminating all components that contribute to back-reflection would reduce the transmitted pump light and fiber background.
+This can be accomplished by eliminating the MMI-based strip-to-slot waveguide converter.
 Also, reflections at the interface between the buried waveguide and the exposed sensing waveguide can be reduced by letting the waveguide enter the sensing region at a shallow angle (rather than at a normal angle).
-Third, replacing the directional coupler with either a broadband adiabatic coupler or wavelength-selective filters \cite{Tyndall2018, Nie2019, Oser2019} would both improve the flatness of the received Raman signal and could eliminate the 3\,dB insertion loss penalty.
-Finally, careful design of the waveguide geometry in the sensing region can improve the output signal, decrease losses (thereby increasing the interaction volume), and more efficiently filter out the pump source.
+Finally, replacing the directional coupler with either a broadband adiabatic coupler or wavelength-selective filters \cite{Tyndall2018, Nie2019, Oser2019} would improve the flatness of the received Raman signal and could eliminate the 3\,dB insertion loss penalty.